pingcap/docs/tidb-cloud/data-service-postman-integration.md

 ## Deal with new changes in Data App

-After a Data App is imported to Postman, TiDB Cloud Data Service will not automatically synchronize the following new changes of the Data App to Postman.
+After a Data App is imported to Postman, TiDB Cloud Data Service will not automatically synchronize new changes of the Data App to Postman.

-- The creation of new endpoints
-- The renaming or deletion of existing endpoints
-- The parameter modification of existing endpoints

 If you want any new changes to reflect in Postman, you have to [follow the import process](/tidb-cloud/data-service-postman-integration.md#step-1-import-your-data-app-to-postman) once again.
 Because the collection name is unique in a Postman workspace, you can either use the latest Data App to replace the previously imported one or import the latest Data App as a new collection.